4np/grails-uploadr/README.md

 This would make the uploadr use the ```myAction``` of ```myController``` in ```myPlugin```.

-View the default [controller](grails-uploadr/blob/master/grails-app/controllers/hungry/wombat/UploadController.groovy)'s ```handle``` action to get an idea of how to implement your own controller to handle file uploads.
+View the default [controller](grails-uploadr/tree/master/grails-app/controllers/hungry/wombat/UploadController.groovy)'s ```handle``` action to get an idea of how to implement your own controller to handle file uploads (_note that the JavaScript expects JSON_).

 If you do this, you probably also want to create your own code to view, download and delete uploaded files.
 You can do this by creating your own event handlers (respectively: ```onView``` , ```onDownload``` and ```onDelete``` ).